 First stop from Sydney on the scenic south coast road trip is Kiama.
-Kiama is a spot of beauty made famous by its blowhole, one of the largest in the world.
-When the winds are running south east, water enters the blow hole and as you hear a 'oomph' sound a large plume of water rushes up spectacularly, and if you stand too close you may get a 'soaking'.
+Kiama is a spot of beauty made famous by its blowhole, which is one of the largest in the world.
+When the winds are running south east, water enters the blow hole and as you hear an “oomph” sound a large plume of water rushes up spectacularly, and if you stand too close you may get a soaking.

-24km down the road from Kiama is the character rural town of Berry.
+24km down the road from Kiama is the rural town of Berry which is not short on character.
 Berry in the Shoalhaven region is famous for its arts and crafts, teahouses, local produce and galleries.
 If you visit on the first Sunday of the month you will be in for a treat when the local market is in full swing between 8am and 2pm.

-Continuing your drive to Jervis Bay and the towns of Huskisson and Vincentia they are perfect to enjoy a few nights.
-As you venture into the Booderee National Park head for the turquoise blue beaches of Green Patch and Murray's Beach.
-Don't forget to walk the beach at Green Patch it has the squeakiest whitest sand in Australia.
+Continue your drive to Jervis Bay and the towns of Huskisson and Vincentia — they are perfect spots to enjoy a few nights.
+As you venture into the Booderee National Park head for the turquoise blue beaches of Green Patch and Murray’s Beach.
+Don’t forget to walk the beach at Green Patch it has the squeakiest whitest sand in Australia.

 When it comes to road tripping in Australia, autumn is my favourite time of year, for many reasons.
 Weather is more predictable.
-March-April temps are milder throughout the country, while the landscapes get the golden nuances make everything so special.
-I have done quite a lot of road trips in my Australian Adventures and many during the autumn season.
+March to April temps are milder throughout the country, while the landscapes get the golden nuances make everything so special.
+I have done quite a lot of road trips in my Australian adventures and many during the autumn season.

 One of my favourites is the road trip in South Western Australia from Perth to Albany.
 This is a truly special region, which combines a rugged coastline, one of the tallest forests in the world, spectacular rock formations, sand-dunes and a truly unique eco-system.
 If you love nature and food this is one of the most beautiful and pristine regions of Australia.